Hillsborough Stadium: International football

 It hosted two England under-21 internationals.
 The first was a 1984 UEFA European Under-21 Championship Qualifying Group 3 match against France's under-21s on 28 February 1984.
-The hosts thrashed the visitors 6 – 1 with Mark Hateley scoring four goals as well as single goals from Dave Watson and Mel Sterland.
+The hosts thrashed the visitors, 6–1, with Mark Hateley scoring four goals as well as single goals from Dave Watson and Mel Sterland.
 The other was a 2006 UEFA European Under-21 Championship qualification Group 6 match against Poland's under-21s on 11 October 2005.
-The hosts thrashed the visitors 4 – 1 with Steven Taylor scoring twice as well as single goals from Carlton Cole and Jerome Thomas while Marcin Kikut scored for the visitors with 23,110 in attendance.
+The hosts thrashed the visitors, 4–1, with Steven Taylor scoring twice as well as single goals from Carlton Cole and Jerome Thomas while Marcin Kikut scored for the visitors with 23,110 in attendance.

 English 2018 and 2022 FIFA World Cup bid

-Hillsborough Stadium was selected by The FA as a proposed venue for matches as part of the English 2018 and 2022 FIFA World Cup bid on 16 December 2009.
+Hillsborough Stadium was selected by The FA as a proposed venue for matches as part of the England 2018 FIFA World Cup bid on 16 December 2009.